-The year 2020 is around the corner and Thule is all set with a new city stroller: enter the Thule Spring.
+The year 2020 has just begun and Thule is all set with a new city stroller: enter the Thule Spring.
 This is a mid-priced stroller that is expected to hit the stores in early February 2020.

-It looks like next year the Spring starts in February! 🙂
+It looks like this year Spring starts in February! 🙂

 Thule Spring Review – Is It Worth Waiting For?

 According to Thule, Spring is purposely made for motion and for navigating narrow streets.
 A quick glance at this stroller’s specs and functionality confirms this.